bytedance/g3/README.md

 ## About

-This is the project we used to build enterprise-oriented general proxy solutions, including but not limited to proxy / reverse proxy / load balancer / nat traversal.
+This is the project we used to build enterprise-oriented generic proxy solutions, including but not limited to proxy / reverse proxy / load balancer / nat traversal.

 ## Components